banner image

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy in more of a crisis than I am?

 Not usually.
 People from all walks of life attend therapy for a variety of reasons.
 Everyone needs help now and then.
 Perhaps your problems feel overwhelming and it’s difficult to make sense of the best way to move forward.
-In your work at HeartLink Counseling, we will help you identify ways to improve hope, connection, and meaning in your life.
+In your work at HeartLink Counseling, Amanda will help you identify ways to improve hope, connection, and meaning in your life.
 If you’re not yet in a crisis, therapy may help you say, “crisis averted.”

 How does therapy work?
 How is it different than talking to family or a friend?